 Knowledgeable people thought this was just ignorance and superstition on the part of the farmers, but over time, there was a growing realization that the animals knew something.
 No one was able to explain with certainty how they were detecting impending earthquakes, but there is much evidence that they knew when an earthquake was coming.

-The 2016 political situation in America is similar.
-Huge numbers of people (the animals) know that something is wrong and that trouble lies ahead, but they’re not sure what to do about it or whom to blame.
-The people in the Establishment, like the farmers in Central and South America, have a hard time believing that many in the ordinary rank and file (the animals) may know something that the elite do not know.
+The 2016 political situation in America was similar.
+Many people (the animals) knew that something was wrong and that there was trouble ahead, but they weren’t sure what to do about it or whom to blame.
+The people in the Establishment, like the farmers in Central and South America, had a hard time believing that many in the ordinary rank and file (the animals) could know something that the elite did not.

-Politics has manifested itself in two extreme groups of people, a group of conservatives who want to throw the rascals out and replace them with people who respect traditional values, and a group of extreme progressives who want to throw the rascals out and then massively redistribute wealth.
+By 2016 politics had manifested itself in two extreme groups of people, a group of conservatives who wanted to throw the rascals out and replace them with people who respected traditional values, and a group of extreme progressives who wanted to throw the rascals out and then massively redistribute wealth.

-Much of what is happening is a result of the ever-growing complexity of society, technology, and current life.
-This complexity guarantees that people will be less and less informed about the things going on around them simply because there is too much for any one person to absorb.
-It also results in ever-increasing specialization because each ever-narrowing specialty becomes ever more complex.
+Much of what was happening was a result of the ever-growing complexity of society, technology, and current life.
+This complexity guaranteed that people would be progressively less informed about what was going on because there was too much for any one person to absorb.
+It also resulted in ever-increasing specialization to deal with the fragmenting pieces of everything.

-The people who are the best able to master the world of complexity and keep it running become increasingly more valuable and the pay they can demand reflects this.
-Those who are less able to stay on top of keeping this complex system running become less valuable economically than those in the know.
-Neither a return to the traditional values of earlier years nor wealth redistribution can reverse this force.
+The people best able to master a world of growing complexity and keep it running become increasingly more valuable and thus can demand bigger paychecks.
+Those less able to stay on top of developments are less valuable economically and paid accordingly.
+Neither a return to the traditional values of earlier years nor wealth redistribution can reverse the forces of growing complexity.